MattMendoza12/Data-Finals/README.md

 ## Author: Mendoza Matt Gabriel P.

-This project is a simple, console-based Bookstore Inventory Management System created for the Data Structures and Algorithms lab.
-It is written in Java and demonstrates the practical application of fundamental data structures and algorithms, including LinkedLists, Queues, Sorting, and Searching.
+This project is a simple console-based Java program that helps manage a collection of books in a bookstore.
+The system allows users to add any book they want, view available books, sort the inventory, search for specific book they want, and also handle customers orders.

 ## Features

-*   **Adding a New Books**: Users can add new books to the inventory by providing a title, author, ISBN, and price.
+*   **Adding a New Books**: Users can insert new books into the inventory by entering the required details like the title, author, ISBN, and the price.
-*   **Dynamic Inventory Storage**: Utilizes a **`LinkedList`** to dynamically store and manage the collection of books.
+*   **Flexible Inventory Storage**: The system uses a LinkedList to store all book records, allowing the inventory to expand or shrink as needed.
-*   **Display All Books**: Shows a complete list of all books currently in the inventory.
+*   **Display Complete Books List**: Users can display every book that is stored in the system.
-*   **Sort Inventory**: Implements a **Bubble Sort algorithm** to organize the books alphabetically by title.
+*   **Sort Inventory**: The inventory can be sorted by book title using a Bubble Sort algorithm that helps the user for browsing.
-*   **Search for Books**: Uses a **Linear Search algorithm** to find a specific book by its title.
+*   **Search for Books**: A Linear Search feature lets users look up a book by its title to check if the book is in the inventory.
-*   **Order Processing**: Implements a **`Queue`** to manage customer book orders in a first-in, first-out (FIFO) manner.
+*   **Order Processing**: A Queue structure handles customer book orders in a first-come, first-served manner.
-*   **Interactive Menu**: A user-friendly, menu-driven interface for easy navigation and operation.
+*   **Simple Menu Navigation**: A clear, interactive menu guides users through all available operations.

 ## How to Run the Project